Worble/NunitSeleniumAllure/README.md

 	* This is no longer particularly necessary - all python does is run the tests and load allure, which can be done by hand if wanted.
 * Ensure that the web drivers in `./drivers` are appropriate for your system.

+Specflow Specific:

+* Install the specflow extension in Visual Studio.
+* See https://specflow.org/2018/specflow-3-public-preview-now-available/ for setting up .NET Core for Specflow

 # Running Tests